Skip to content

 Belgium

-The common Belgian focus will exhibit Belgian’s excellence in vaccines.
-Belgium has contributed on an immense scale to the development of vaccines.
-Our country is globally recognised for its extensive expertise, which encompasses far more than just the production of these life-saving immunisations.
-Belgium possesses a comprehensive ecosystem that integrates every critical phase of vaccine development and distribution, ensuring that Belgium remains at the forefront of global health innovation.
+Belgium continues to make a significant global contribution to vaccine development and it is recognised worldwide for its extensive expertise, which extends far beyond the production of these life-saving vaccines.
+Belgium has a comprehensive ecosystem that integrates every critical phase of vaccine development and distribution, enabling it to remain at the forefront of innovation in global health.

-Central to this ecosystem are the academic institutions that drive pioneering research, laying the groundwork for new vaccine discoveries.
-This research is seamlessly translated into practical applications through robust research and development efforts, where promising findings are developed into viable vaccine candidates.
+At the heart of this ecosystem are the academic institutions that conduct pioneering research, thereby laying the foundations for new discoveries in the field of vaccines.
+This research is seamlessly translated into practical applications through robust research and development efforts, transforming promising discoveries into viable vaccine candidates.
 Rigorous clinical trials are conducted to ensure the safety and efficacy of these vaccines, a process in which Belgian institutions excel.
-Once a vaccine has proven effective, Belgium’s leading pharmaceutical companies take charge of large-scale manufacturing, leveraging advanced technologies and stringent quality controls.
+Once a vaccine has been proven effective, leading Belgian pharmaceutical companies take charge of large-scale production, utilising state-of-the-art technology and stringent quality controls.

-The journey of a vaccine from the lab in Belgium to the patient anywhere in the world is supported by Belgium’s sophisticated logistics network.
-Efficient transport systems and advanced cooling capabilities ensure that vaccines are distributed swiftly and securely, maintaining their potency until they reach healthcare providers.
-Belgium’s expertise in global export is another crucial element of this ecosystem, with a well-established track record of navigating international regulations and delivering vaccines to all corners of the world.
-This entire framework is further strengthened by favourable government policies that provide financial support, tax incentives and streamlined regulatory processes, fostering and environment where vaccine innovation and distribution can thrive.
+The journey of a vaccine from the laboratory in Belgium to the patient anywhere in the world is supported by Belgium’s advanced logistics network.
+Efficient transport systems and advanced refrigeration capabilities ensure that vaccines are distributed quickly and safely and that they retain their efficacy until they reach healthcare providers.
+Belgium’s expertise in global exports is another crucial element of this ecosystem, with an established reputation for navigating international regulations and delivering vaccines to every corner of the globe.
+This overall framework is further strengthened by favourable government policies offering financial support, tax incentives and streamlined regulatory processes, thereby fostering an environment in which innovation and the distribution of vaccines can thrive.

 Brussels

-The regions will each also have their day in the sun in the Belgian pavilion.
-When walking through Brussels, visitors will get a glimpse of the progress Brussels has been making regarding robotics in medicine.
-Brussels is rapidly emerging as a hub for innovation in medical robotics and artificial intelligence (AI), showcasing impressive advancements that are transforming healthcare.
-The city’s unique blend of academic excellence, cutting-edge research institutions, and a thriving tech ecosystem positions it at the forefront of this dynamic field.
-With a strong emphasis on developing intelligent systems, Brussels is pioneering the integration of robotics and AI to enhance medical procedures, improve patient outcomes, and streamline healthcare operations.
+During a walk through the Brussels section, visitors were able to catch a glimpse of the progress Brussels has made in the field of medical robotics.
+Brussels aims to establish itself as an innovation hub for medical robotics and artificial intelligence (AI) and is demonstrating impressive advances that are transforming healthcare.
+The unique combination of academic excellence, cutting-edge research institutions and a thriving technological ecosystem positions the city at the forefront of this dynamic field.
+With a focus on the development of intelligent systems, Brussels is pioneering the integration of robotics and AI to improve medical procedures and patient outcomes and streamline healthcare.

-A significant example is Axiles Bionics, a company that has revolutionised the field of prosthetics with advanced joint solutions.
-Originating as a spin-off from the Free University of Brussels, Axiles Bionics has developed state-of-the-art prosthetic devices that combine AI with tangible technology to create highly functional and adaptive bionic joints.
-Their ground-breaking framework earned them the prestigious Henry Van De Velde design award, highlighting their excellence in design and innovation.
+A key example is Axiles Bionics, a company that has revolutionised the field of prosthetics with advanced joint solutions.
+Axiles Bionics is a spin-out from the Vrije Universiteit Brussel and has developed groundbreaking prosthetics that combine AI and haptic technology to create highly functional and adaptive bionic joints.
+Their revolutionary framework has earned them the prestigious Henry Van De Velde Design Award, highlighting their excellence in design and innovation.

-Brussels’ collaboration with FARI, a Brussels institute putting the Common Good at the heart of AI, data and robotics research, highlights the city’s commitment to fostering interdisciplinary partnerships and leveraging AI to push the boundaries of medical technology.
-These initiatives are part of a broader movement in Brussels to integrate advanced robotics into healthcare, exemplified by the city's upcoming exhibitions featuring cutting-edge exoskeletons.
-These wearable robotic devices have the potential to significantly enhance mobility and rehabilitation for patients with physical impairments, showcasing yet another facet of Brussels' leadership in medical robotics.
+Brussels’ collaboration with FARI, a Brussels-based institute that places general well-being at the heart of AI, data and robotics research, highlights the city’s commitment to fostering interdisciplinary partnerships and using AI to push the boundaries of medical technology.
+These initiatives form part of a broader movement in Brussels to integrate advanced robotics into healthcare, as illustrated by the city’s upcoming exhibitions featuring advanced exoskeletons.
+These wearable robotic devices have the potential to drastically improve the mobility and rehabilitation of patients with physical disabilities, highlighting yet another facet of Brussels’ leadership in the field of medical robotics.

 Flanders

-Meanwhile Flanders is set to captivate audiences with its “Circle of Life” exhibition (from cradle to grave and beyond), inspired by the innovative ‘Body of the Future’ concept that has recently been developed by Health House (the health tech experience centre in Leuven), with the kind support of spearhead cluster Medvia & many other partners.
-This exhibition will showcase Flanders' expertise in health tech, guiding visitors through an immersive journey of human life, from birth to old age.
-By focusing on the entire human lifespan, the exhibition highlights how Flanders' advanced medical technologies support and enhance health at every stage of life.
+Flanders chose the theme ‘Cycle of Life’, inspired by the innovative ‘Body of the Future’ concept recently developed by Health House (the health technology experience centre in Leuven) with the support of the Medvia innovation cluster and many other partners.
+The exhibition showcased Flemish expertise in health technologies and took visitors on a compelling journey through human life, from birth to old age.
+The exhibition focused on the entire human lifespan and demonstrated how Flanders’ advanced medical technologies support and improve health at every stage of life.

-Flanders' expertise in health technology is not only evident in the development of these innovations but also in the comprehensive approach to healthcare that integrates these advancements seamlessly into everyday life.
-The exhibition underscores Flanders' specialization in creating technologies that guide and support the human body through each stage of life, from cradle to grave, ensuring a continuum of care that adapts to the evolving needs of individuals.
+Flanders’ expertise in health technology is evident not only in the development of these innovations, but also in the holistic approach to healthcare that seamlessly integrates this progress into daily life.
+The exhibition highlighted Flanders’ specialisation in creating technologies that accompany and support the human body at every stage of life, from cradle to grave, and which ensure a continuum of care that adapts to the changing needs of individuals.

 Wallonia

-Wallonia has chosen to illustrate the challenges of artificial intelligence in healthcare, with a focus on digital twins.
-This is a major advance in personalised medicine, since this technology makes it possible to adapt treatments to the unique genetic and physiological characteristics of each individual.
+Wallonia opted for an exhibition on artificial intelligence in healthcare, with a focus on ‘digital twins’.
+This technology makes it possible to tailor treatments to the unique genetic and physiological characteristics of each individual.

-A digital twin is a virtual model built from a collection of as much medical data as possible on a human individual or a specific organ, on which the effects of certain drugs or external factors such as a change in lifestyle can be virtually simulated through the application of AI models.
-The applications are vast, including the discovery of new drugs and the design of new diagnostic tools.
-Wallonia, which is at the forefront of the development and implementation of these advanced AI simulations, wants this futuristic theme to be understood by the general public.
+A digital twin is a virtual model built from a collection of as much medical data as possible about a human individual or a specific organ, on which the effects of certain medicines or external factors, such as a change in lifestyle, can be virtually simulated through the application of AI models.
+The applications are vast, such as discovering new medicines and designing new diagnostic tools.
+Wallonia, which is at the forefront of the development and implementation of these advanced AI simulations, wants this futuristic topic to be understood by the general public.

-To this end, the Walloon Export and Foreign Investment Agency and Wallonie-Bruxelles International (who are coordinating the participation of Wallonia and the Wallonia-Brussels Federation at the Osaka Expo) are working in coordination with TRAIL (Trusted AI Labs) and MedReSyst (Network and Systems Medicine) to promote the progress made here in this sector.
+To this end, the Walloon Agency for Export and Foreign Investment and Wallonie-Bruxelles International (which coordinate Wallonia’s and the Wallonia-Brussels Federation’s participation in the Osaka Expo) are collaborating with TRAIL (Trusted AI Labs) and MedReSyst (Network and Systems Medicine) to promote the progress being made in this sector.

 TRAIL